scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 picked up correctly; just make sure you install the package and access it from there.

-If you want to create artifacts for use in-between versions, then you should disable shallow checkouts in your CI, since a non-tagged version cannot be computed correctly from a checkout that is too shallow.

 The one place where the pep518 requirements do not get picked up is when you manually run `setup.py`, such as when doing `python setup.py sdist`.
 If you are missing `setuptools_scm` or `toml`, you will get silently get version 0.0.0.